spacenectar/builda/README.md

 - Add support for generating multiple components at once

-- Add a larger selection of default blueprints
+- Add a selection of default blueprints

 - Create a website for builda with full documentation